Try and spot these 8 native Japanese animals on your next trip

 You won’t have to look very hard for this next native Japanese animal as there are large numbers scattered throughout the main islands of Japan, so get your camera out and start snapping.
 Positively thriving due to its only natural predator, the wolf, having been extinct in Japan for a century, these delicate and graceful creatures can grow up to 1.2 metres in length and can jump a surprisingly high 1.7 metres.

 Getting its name from the Japanese word ‘Shika’ (meaning Japanese deer), these harmless animals feed on naturally growing vegetation as herbivores and are characterized by the white spots dotting the length of their bodies.
+One of your best chances of spotting a deer in Japan is on Miyajima Island, where they roam the streets and parks.

 5. Japanese marten

-Guaranteed to be one of the cutest animals you’ve ever laid eyes on, the Japanese marten can be found in the luscious forests of mainland Japan – specifically the Honshu, Shikoku, and Kyushu regions.
-Recognised by their dark brown, yellow, and cream pelage, these slender and agile creatures come alive when the sun goes down, staying up to hunt food, before sleeping in tree hollows and shallow dens during the day.
+Guaranteed to be one of the cutest animals you’ve ever laid eyes on, the Japanese marten can be found in the luscious forests of mainland Japan – specifically the Honshu, Shikoku and Kyushu regions.
+Recognised by their dark brown, yellow and cream pelage, these slender and agile creatures come alive when the sun goes down, staying up to hunt food, before sleeping in tree hollows and shallow dens during the day.

 If you happen to come across a Japanese marten in the wild it’s best to steer clear of it, not because they’re particularly vicious animals that might hurt you, but because it’s considered to be bad luck if a marten crosses in front of someone in Japanese folklore.